I adopted little Minnie in September, and ever since then, I’ve been excited for her to meet my…

 I don’t know how many times I’ve been to England.
 At three months old, England was my first trip overseas.
 We went there a lot to visit my mum’s side of the family during my childhood, and in my teen years, I spent each summer there with my grandmother and younger brother.

 Despite this, I’ve only spent very few days being a tourist in England.
 Once was on a day trip with some family friends to see Stonehenge when I was around 13.
 Another time was a two-day trip to London in 2015, my first time in the capital (embarrassing, I know!).
-And in the summer of 2018, I spent three days visiting a friend in the gorgeous Royal Tunbridge Wells.
+In the summer of 2018, I spent three days visiting a friend in the gorgeous Royal Tunbridge Wells.
+And in early 2024, I spent half a day exploring the beautiful city of Newcastle-upon-Tyne en route overland from Scotland to Denmark.
 I also travelled around a bit in my childhood with my family but I can hardly remember that.

 99 % of my time in England has been spent in East Anglia, a region that is very dear to my heart.
 I’ve always loved going there to visit family and spend time getting to know the place where my mum grew up.
 I have fond memories of summer days in Great Yarmouth, riverside walks in Thetford, mountainbiking in Thetford Forest and chasing historic flint buildings in quaint villages.